dingmeng-xue/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/day/01-azure-introduction/README.md

 ![Select Cloud Shell from Azure Portal navigation bar](./images/cloud-shell-01.png)

-* If this is a first time you run Azure Cloud Shell, you will need to select `Bash`, e.g.
+* If this is the first time you run Azure Cloud Shell, you will need to select `Bash`, e.g.

 ![Select Bash](./images/cloud-shell-02.png)